copyright © pope music 2016. all rights reserved.

 Romans Rap Up - "Back at it again with another great song"

 Audiodrums - "Pope is back... showcasing his song writing chops and vocals"

 Pope hunkered down in the studio and set to writing and producing original records and songs.
 In tandem he began training his voice and refining his unique vocal tone.
 Pope cites a wide range of musical influences including soul, electronica, dance, R&B spanning many artists including Prince, Chopin, Quincy Jones, Tower Of Power, Chaka Khan, Marvin Gaye to name a few.
 In an age of music by numbers and generic vocals, Pope’s production, influences, musicality, distinctive voice and large vocal range all come together to make his performances and records special and truly distinctive.

 Pope’s first release “Forever” hit over 1.4 million plays on Spotify.
-Following on, Pope is currently releasing his debut four part EP series entitled the #jointhefaith EP on his own imprint, jointhefaith records.
-The #jointhefaith EP has so far reached over 4 million Soundcloud plays and nearly 500,000 Spotify plays; with the video for summer single “Dance The Night Away” (taken from the EP series), reaching nearly 200,000 YouTube views...
+Following on, Pope is currently releasing his debut four part EP series entitled the #jointhefaith EP on his own imprint, jointhefaith records which is supported by BBC Introducing and has reached the top 100 of US Indie Radio Airplay charts.
+The #jointhefaith EP has also so far reached over 4 million Soundcloud plays and nearly 500,000 Spotify plays; with the video for summer single “Dance The Night Away” (taken from the EP series), reaching nearly 200,000 YouTube views...
 Hold tight, Pope is set for greatness. #jointhefaith

 It all started in the 80’s… MJ and Prince were duking it out, Sony genius made music portable, and in a relatively small unknown part of east London, England a child was born; the amalgamation of two generations of musicality.